xiangcatherine/json-study/study.md

 ## JSON Comments

-Using the JSON your wrote above, can you write a comment in the JSON?
+Can you write comments in the JSON that you wrote above?

 ```json
 <!-- your answer here -->